Logo TwinzTech

 Google announced in 2014 that having an SSL/TLS Encryption certificate will be considered a positive ranking signal.

-Google prefers HTTPS sites because there tends to be faster and more secure and also increase Your users/visitor’s trust of flow.
-It will rank higher on SERPs compare to non-secure websites.
+Google prefers HTTPS sites because there tend to be faster and more secure and also increase Your user’s/visitors’ trust in the flow.
+It will rank higher on SERPs compared to non-secure websites.

 Most of the payment Gateway companies like PayPal Pro, PayUmoney, Stripe, Authorize.net, citrus pay, Amazon Pay, etc will require you to have a secure connection before accepting payments.